“Good SEO consulting work only gets better over time. It’s only search engine tricks that need to keep changing when the ranking algorithms change.”

 – Jill Whalen

-One of the most common requests I get from employers looking for freelance help is for SEO consulting.
+As a leading SEO recruiter, one of the most common requests I get from employers looking for freelance help is for SEO consulting.
 The good ones are worth their weight in one of the rare earth metals, if not gold.
 There are lots of very qualified, highly talented SEO experts out there who can take your business to new heights.
 If you’re a business owner dipping your toe into the SEO waters for the first time, here’s your “red flag” list: